By ticking the boxes that interest you, you will receive an explanation of the product on offer.

 It is important to note that each step of Jossy's films is accompanied by an online learning pack.
 Purchasing a learning pack unlocks a series of educational films.
 In these Educational Films, Jossy Reynvoet shares his knowledge with you in theory and practice.

 Furthermore, the Learning Packages you buy are yours forever: you can watch them where, when and how often you want.
 So you can learn from your videos forever.

-Within Equitation there is a training scale with important elements on the way to collection.
+A few words of explanation: Within Equitation there is a Training scale with important elements on the way to collection.
 These elements vary from trainer to trainer.
 Here are the important elements to work with in the Bitless Art of Riding, which we clarify in this Academy.

 Relaxation and Rhythm: Our first task is always to ensure mental and physical relaxation.
 Only when the horse is relaxed can we develop rhythm in the horse.
 Rhythm and relaxation are interconnected.